Hugo Raab: Career

 Raab also worked as a military writer.
 Among his published works, except for dissertations - Kriget i Italien 1859 ("Italian War of 1859") (1859), Slaget vid Dennewitz ("Battle of Dennewitz") (1865) etc. - and essays in Kungl.
 Krigsvetenskapsakademiens handlingar och tidskrift, including Några ord om tidens kraf på lätt infanteri (1857), Om ändamålet med Stockholms befästande (1860), Den adliga rusttjensten (1870) and (together with Jesper Crusebjörn) Kort sammanfattning af de vigtigaste bestämmelserna rörande arméns organisation (1870).

-Raab became a member of the Royal Swedish Academy of War Sciences in 1863 and was editor of its journal from 1870 to 1871.
-He was gifted with a clear look, a lot of willpower and great work ability.
-With indomitable energy, he fought his way into the end for the attainment of the objective, which he made to his life's work: the raising of his country's defense capability.
-He considered the most important means for this to be the temporal transformation of the army organization.
-His work in this direction, however, he never saw crowned with success.
-On the other hand, he succeeded in making important improvements in other areas of the Swedish defense system, such as the General Staff's organization and the reforming of the Royal Swedish Army Staff College.
+Raab became a member of the Royal Swedish Academy of War Sciences in 1863 and edited its journal from 1870 to 1871.
+His primary career focus was improving Sweden's defense capabilities, specifically through attempting to restructure the army organization, though these specific efforts were unsuccessful.
+However, he effectively implemented reforms in other areas of the Swedish defense system, including reorganizing the General Staff and reforming the Royal Swedish Army Staff College.

 Legacy

 The Hugo Raab Prize (Hugo Raab-priset) is awarded annually to a researcher, teacher or student at the Swedish Defence University who has performed one or several scientific works of outstanding quality over the past three years.
 The Hugo Raab Prize was established to promote scientific quality at the Swedish Defence University.

 The Hugo Raab Day (Hugo Raab-dagen) is the Swedish Defence University's annual celebration day which usually occurs in November–December.